helm/charts/incubator/rundeck/README.md

-volumes | volumes made available to all containers | "" volumeMounts | volumeMounts to add to the rundeck container | "" initContainers | can be used to download plugins or customise your rundeck installation | ""
+volumes | volumes made available to all containers | "" volumeMounts | volumeMounts to add to the rundeck container | "" initContainers | can be used to download plugins or customise your rundeck installation | "" sideCars | can be used to run additional containers in the pod | ""

 ## AWS & K8s Permissions